carlo98/Artificial_Intelligence_and_ML/README.md

 ### Perceptron
 Perceptron implemented in python, with pseudocode and short algorithm explanation in "Perceptron.pdf".

+### Homework_AIML
+Homeworks for the course "Machine Learning & Artificial Intelligence" of Politecnico di Torino.

 ### k Nearest Neighbour
 Python implementation of kNN.